aaronwriight/aaronwriight.github.io/_pages/personal.md

 ---
 ---

-I'm a sucker for a good story.
+I love a good story.

-I hold a variety of things in my heart, all of which, in one way or another, flavor my approach to cognitive science.
+I hold a variety of things in my heart –– all of which, in one way or another, flavor my approach to cognitive science.

-Chief among them are the great outdoors and music, and yet no singular peak – terrestrial or acoustic – is independent in its contribution to my own story.
+Chief among them are the great outdoors and music, and yet no singular peak – terrestrial or acoustic – is independent in its contribution to my story.

 Everything below is laced with a lively blend of its own woe and wonder, a compilation that perpetuates my present curiosities and has carved lessons into my past wanderings.